-In some cases, both operations are part of the same firm, as is the case with Hargreaves Lansdown Vantage or Alliance Trust Savings i.nvest.
-But in most cases, they are separate.
-One discount broker can offer more than one fund supermarket and one fund supermarket can be available through more than one broker.
+In some cases, both operations are part of the same firm, as is the case with Hargreaves Lansdown or Alliance Trust Savings.
+You need to go to that broker to get access to its platform.
+In other cases, they are separate and the same fund platform (for example, Cofunds Retail) can be available through more than one broker.

 Notes on the UK fund supermarket comparison table

-4) There are other major platforms in the UK, some of which offer a wider range of funds (albeit usually at higher cost).
-These include Ascentric, AXA Elevate, Nucleus and Transact.
+- There are other major platforms in the UK, some of which offer a wider range of funds (albeit usually at higher cost).
+These include Ascentric, Nucleus and Transact.
 However, individual investors can’t open accounts directly and there don’t appear to be any discount brokers offering any of them yet – to get access you need to go through an independent financial adviser.

 Information in the UK fund supermarket comparison table comes from the brokers’ websites and brochures, conversations with broker staff and conversations with investors who use the services.
 While I try to ensure it is accurate and up-to-date, I cannot guarantee that.
 You should always check current terms and conditions before opening an account.
 If you identify any errors or omissions, please email me using the contact form.